Official Selection - Competition

-Brand new films by well-established film makers, representing the geographical, thematic and style diversity of the cinematic art.
-Only world, international or European premieres.
-All the films are presented by directors in person.
+Brand new films by well-established filmmakers, representing the geographical, thematic and stylistic diversity of the cinematic art.
+Only world and international premieres.

-The first films of promising young talents, representing youthful vivacity, questing ideas and unexpected viewpoints.
-Only world, international or European premieres.
-All the films are presented by directors in person.
+The first films of promising young talents, representing youthful vivacity, questing ideas and unexpected viewpoints – the future of cinematic art.
+Only world and international premieres.

 The best of Estonian, Latvia and Lithuanian film, assessed by international experts.

-Films produced in a more experimental format or carrying a more rebellious message from all over the world.
-Testing the boundaries of the cinematic art.
+Films which represent a more experimental format or a more rebellious message from all over the world, which have already been screened at other festivals.